 Incoming phone calls and FaceTimes, whether you want to answer them or not, will take over your entire iPhone's screen — no matter what you're in the middle of doing on the device at the moment.
 You could be browsing the web, playing a game, or chatting on social media.
 It doesn't matter, you'll get interrupted.
 But you don't have to put up with it anymore.

-You'll now need to purchase a CallBar X license to enable the feature.
-Tap on "Buy CallBar X" to proceed with the purchase.
+You'll now need to purchase a CallBar XS license to enable the feature.
+Tap on "Buy CallBar XS" to proceed with the purchase.
 Once done, you'll automatically be transferred to a PayPal page, so enter your login credentials and follow the prompts to pay for the license.

 After successful payment has been made, you'll be taken to a page showing your payment details, along with your unique Transaction ID.
 This ID is very important, as you'll need it for future verification in the event that you need to reinstall the tweak for any reason, so save a copy of this page by taking a screenshot of it on your iPhone to store it in your Photos app.

-Please note that previous versions of CallBar that were purchased within Cydia itself cannot be applied to CallBar X, so you'll have to buy a new license entirely to use the tweak.
-Thankfully, paying for CallBar X will only be a one-time deal, as the developer has confirmed that your license will carry over to future versions of the tweak, including iOS 12 — once a stable jailbreak for it becomes available.
+Please note that previous versions of CallBar that were purchased within Cydia itself cannot be applied to CallBar XS, so you'll have to buy a new license entirely to use the tweak.
+If you purchased CallBar X for iOS 11 using the method above, however, you'll receive 50% off by providing the Transaction ID and email address associated with the purchase, as stated on the tweak's website.

 After completing payment, you'll now be able to access the CallBar X in full, so access it's settings as highlighted in the second step, and tap on the toggle next to "Enable" to turn the tweak on.
 From there, you'll be greeted with a slew of features that you can enable, ranging from setting the call bar on the top or bottom of the screen to using the tweak for FaceTime calls — and so much more.

-In addition to those settings, CallBar X lets you set a custom theme for a more personalized look by tapping on "Global View Style."
-Besides the default Dark theme, the tweak lets you choose between "Light," "Concept X (Curved)" and "Concept X (Flat)" themes.
+In addition to those settings, CallBar XS lets you set a custom theme for a more personalized look by tapping on "Global View Style."
+There, you get to choose from a number of themes like "Concept 13 Dark Glass," "Concept 13 Solid White," "Solid Black," "Concept X (Curved)" and "Concept X (Flat)," just to name a few.

 Just bear in mind that while you can freely set both the light and dark themes to appear along the top and bottom of the screen, the two Concept X themes can only be set along the bottom.

-CallBar X also gives you options to instantly access your call bar tweak by performing various gestures on your iPhone's status bar.
-To do so, hit "Activation Methods" from the tweak's Settings page, and tap on any or all three toggles to give you the ability to open CallBar X either by double-tapping or swiping left or right on the status bar.
+CallBar XS also gives you options to instantly access your call bar tweak by performing various gestures on your iPhone's status bar.
+To do so, hit "Activation Methods" from the tweak's Settings page, and tap on any or all three toggles to give you the ability to open CallBar XS either by double-tapping or swiping left or right on the status bar.

 If you get an incoming call while you're doing something important, swipe up on the bar to hide it, which will turn your status bar green indicating a call is still trying to get through to you.
 You can tap that bar to bring up the call bar again.
 Also, if you're playing a game or watching something in landscape mode, note that the call bar is locked into portrait mode, so it'll be sideways if you're in landscape orientation.